mikewojnowicz/stat_ml_anomaly/STRUCTURE.md

 Mike Wojnowicz and Karin Knudson

-## Goal
+## Description
-This course will introduce students to a variety of models in statistical machine learning that can be used for anomaly detection.
+This workshop will introduce students to a variety of models in statistical machine learning that can be used for anomaly detection.
 Topics will include:  Mixture Models, Hidden Markov Models, Latent Dirichlet Allocation, Variational Autoencoders, and Normalizing Flows.
 Areas of application range from cybersecurity to biology to speech recognition.

+## Goals
+By the end of this workshop, we hope that you will

+* Have some sense of various possible ways to approach an unsupervised learning problem (e.g., frequentist vs. Bayesian).
+* Have some intuition about the the models listed in the description.
+This intuition should, for example, support intelligent use of api's when modeling data.
+* Understand what expectation maximization and variational inference are, and how they underly the learning of models such as those above.
+* Develop and/or reinforce some understanding about modeling tools (e.g., how to determine conditional independence in a probabilistic graphical model; what exponential families mean and are used for; etc.)

 ## Pre-requisites

 Students should have some passing familiarity with basic statistical concepts (maximum likelihood, Bayes law, expectations, conditional probability), and should be comfortable with Python programming.
+We will also assume knowledge of calculus.

 ## Structure